 Basic Needs: Rent, Utilities, Food and More

-If you are unable to make your rent payment, contact your landlord immediately and try to work out an agreement.
+If you are unable to make a rent payment, contact your landlord immediately and try to work out an agreement.
 If you are in need of rental assistance, you can also contact a housing counseling agency toll-free (800) 569-4287.
 They can help point you in the right direction.

 Additional Rent Resources: